judonini/DarkMachines/README.md

 # DarkMachines
-Code used for tests on DarkMachines samples
+Code used for tests on DarkMachines samples:
+* Test parsing.ipynb: code to parse DarkMachine format and save events corresponding to a given selection
+* TestAutoEncoder_pytorch-hack_chan1.ipynb: run simple AutoEncoder on samples extracted from chan1 data
+* Significance.ipynb: calculate significance increase vs cut on AE output

 ## About DarkMachines